Cross of Christ

 All Are Welcome!

-Because of its exposed location, the bracing of the structure had to be thorough, but all bracing is inside the clean cut steel surface of the cross.
+Because of its exposed location, the bracing of the structure had to be thorough, but all bracing was inside the clean-cut steel surface of the cross.
 The completed structure will withstand winds of 100 miles an hour and the torsion that might be developed by a whirlwind.
 The surface is steel plate, almost half an inch thick, rolled in US Steel plants in the district.
 It was originally coated with a substance called Gilsonite with white mica embedded in it.